 From 1680 until 1791, only one theater troupe in Paris was allowed to perform the plays of Molière, Corneille, Racine, Voltaire, Beaumarchais, and every other French-language playwright.
 This troupe, the Comédie-Française, played the works of these authors over 34,000 times in this period.
 Remarkably, the troupe kept detailed records of their box office receipts for every single one of those performances.
-These daily receipt registers, still housed today in the troupe’s archives in the heart of Paris, are now available online via the Comédie-Française Registers Project.
+These daily receipt registers, as well as the data they contain, are now available online via the Comédie-Française Registers Project.

 “A Tragic Ball in Calais.”
 A cross-media investigation of the aesthetic, political, and social outcomes of the premier of Pierre-Laurent de Belloy’s forgotten nationalist tragedy, Le Siège de Calais, at the Comédie-Française in 1765.
 In French.

 Lesson Plans for Visualizing Data Based on the Comédie-Française Registers Project by Hélène Visentin (Smith College) and Hélène Bilis (Wellesley College).
 In French.